 Pre-system checks and downloads

-Download the Inspera Exam Portal (IEP) from the links below:
+Download the Inspera Exam Portal (IEP) from here.

 Click on the Inspera Exam Portal shortcut on your desktop to launch Inspera Exam Portal (IEP) and follow the instructions on the screen.
 You must complete this check at least 24 hours before your test day.